-Since one of the most important principles of the Risale-i Nur is compassion and since women are the heroes of compassion, they are more connected with the Risale-i Nur by fitrah.
+Since one of the most important principles of the Risale-i Nur is compassion and since women, by fitrah, are the heroes of compassion, they are more connected with the Risale-i Nur.
 And Lillahilhamd, this fitrî connection is felt in many places.
-Since the self-sacrifice within this compassion expresses the meaning of true ikhlas and self-sacrifice without nothing in return, it has great importance in this time.
+Since the self-sacrifice within this compassion expresses the meaning of true ikhlas and self-sacrifice without expecting anything in return, it has great importance in this time.

-Yes, a mother’s sacrificing her rûh to save her child from danger without wanting anything in return, and sacrificing herself for her child due to the duty of her fitrah with true ikhlas, show that women have extremely exalted heroism.
-Through unfolding this heroism, she may save both her life with it in this world and her eternal life.
+Yes, a mother sacrificing her rûh to save her child from danger without wanting anything in return, and sacrificing herself for her child with true ikhlas due to the duty of her fitrah, show that women have an extremely exalted heroism.
+Through unfolding this heroism, she can save both her life in this world and her eternal life with it.
 But due to certain ill currents, this powerful and valuable character does not unfold or is misused.
 A small example out of hundreds is this:

-If true compassion is not misused and if, with the mystery of such compassion, she works to save her unfortunate child from Jahannam which is eternal prison, and from dying in dhalâlah, which is eternal extinction; since the equivalent of all good works of the child will pass to the book of the good deeds of his mother, he will always send nûrs to the rûh of his mother with his good works after her death, and he will not be a claimant in the âkhirah but a shafî’ and a blessed child in eternal life with all his rûh and life as well.
+If true compassion is not misused and if, with the mystery of such compassion, she works to save her helpless child from Jahannam, which is eternal prison, and from dying amid dhalâlah, which is eternal extinction, he will always send nûrs to the rûh of his mother with his good works after her death since the equivalent of all good works of the child will be recorded in the book of good deeds of his mother and he will not be a claimant in the âkhirah but a shafî’ and a blessed child in eternal life with all his rûh and life.

-Even though I received lessons from eighty thousand people in my eighty years lifetime, I swear that the inculcations and ma’nawî lessons I received from my late mother are the most fundamental and unshakeable lessons as though she continually renews her lesson to me, and those lessons have been indwelled in my fitrah as if they were seeds in my physical being.
+Even though I received lessons from eighty thousand people in my eighty years lifetime, I swear that the inculcations and ma’nawî lessons I received from my late mother are the most fundamental and unshakeable lessons, as though she continually renews her lesson to me; those lessons have been ingrained in my fitrah as if they were seeds in my physical being.
 I see exactly that the other lessons I received have been constructed on those seeds.
-That is to say, I observe that now, my late mother’s inculcations and lessons to my fitrah and rûh when I was one year old are each a fundamental seed amongst the great haqiqahs that I see in my age of eighty.
+That is to say, I observe that my late mother’s inculcations and lessons to my fitrah and rûh, when I was one year old, are each a fundamental seed amongst the great haqiqahs that I see now in my age of eighty.

-For instance, I certainly see that from the compassionate acts and demeanour and those ma’nawî lessons of my mother, I learnt to be compassionate, which is the most important of the four principles of my way and outlook, and having pity and to be merciful, which is also the greatest haqiqah of the Risale-i Nur.
-Yes, through misusing the compassion of motherhood which bears true self-sacrifice with true ikhlas, and not thinking of her innocent child’s âkhirah, which is his treasury of diamonds, to turn that child’s innocent face towards the world, which is the temporary, transient glasses, and to show compassion to him in that way, it is to misuse that compassion.
+For instance, I certainly see that from the compassionate acts and states and the ma’nawî lessons of my mother, I learnt to be compassionate, which is the most important of the four principles of my way and outlook, and to pity and to be merciful, which are also the greatest haqiqahs of the Risale-i Nur.
+Yes, through misusing the compassion of motherhood, which bears true self-sacrifice with true ikhlas, and not thinking of her innocent child’s âkhirah, which is his treasury of diamonds, to turn that child’s innocent face towards the world, which is temporary, transient glasses, and to show compassion to him in that way is to misuse that compassion.

-Yes, a hen’s, which bears a tiny sample of that compassion, attacking a lion and sacrificing its rûh for its chicks prove the heroism of women in terms of compassion and prove that they sacrifice their rûh without the intention of any personal benefit or show off through wanting nothing in return.
+Yes, a hen — which bears a tiny sample of that compassion — attacking a lion and sacrificing its rûh for its chicks prove the heroism of women in terms of compassion and prove that they sacrifice their rûh by wanting nothing in return without the intention of any personal benefit or show off.

-Now, the most valuable and most necessary principle amongst Islamic tarbiyyah and deeds of the âkhirah is ikhlas.
+Now, the most valuable and most necessary principle amongst Islamic tarbiyyah and deeds pertaining to the âkhirah is ikhlas.
 Such true ikhlas is to be found in the heroism within this kind of compassion.
 If these two points begin to unfold among those blessed women, it will be the means of great happiness in the sphere of Islam.
-Whereas the heroism of men can not be without recompense, rather they want recompense in a hundred ways.
-At least they want renown and honour.
-But regrettably, to be saved from the sharr and oppression of their dhâlim men, unfortunate blessed women enter in another sort of riyâ arising from weakness and impotence.
+Whereas the heroism of men can not be without recompense, rather they want recompense in hundred ways.
+At least they want fame and honour.
+But unfortunately, in order to be saved from the sharr and oppression of their dhâlim men, unfortunate blessed women enter into another sort of riyâ arising from weakness and impotence.

 SECOND SUBTLE POINT:

-This year, while I was in seclusion and although I withdrew from the life of society, I looked at the world for the sake of some of my brothers and sisters who were Nur students.
-I heard complaints from most of the friends who visited me about their own family lives.
-"Alas!", I said: "The refuge of man, and particularly of Muslims, and a sort of Jannah, and a small world of his, is family life.
+This year, while I was in seclusion and although I withdrew from the life of society, I looked at the world for the sake of some of Nur student brothers and sisters of mine.
+I heard complaints about their own family lives from most of the friends who visited me.
+"Alas!", I said: "The refuge of man, particularly of Muslims, a sort of Jannah and a small world of his is family life.
 Has this started to corrupt as well?"
-I sought the reason, I knew that just as one or two committees work to mislead youth and drive them to dissipation through the desires of youth, in order to harm the social life of Islam and thereby to the religion of Islam, so too, I felt one or two committees work effectively under the veil to drive the ghâfil part of womenkind to the wrong ways, and I knew that a terrifying blow is coming to this Muslim nation from that aspect.
+I sought its reason.
+I knew that just as in order to harm the social life of Islam and thereby to the religion of Islam, one or two committees work to mislead youth and drive them to dissipation through using the desires of youth, in the same way, I felt that one or two committees effectively work under the veil in order to drive the ghâfil part of womenkind to the wrong ways, and I knew that a terrifying blow to this Muslim nation is coming from that aspect.

-And so I certainly declare to you, my sisters and my ma’nawî children, those who are young amongst you:
+So I certainly declare to my sisters and my ma’nawî children who are young amongst you:

-Now, the most important point in family life is this, if the woman sees immorality and disloyalty in her husband, and out of spite to her husband, spoils her loyalty and trustworthiness, which are the duties of the woman concerning her family, the factory of that family life will be in scattered confusion like obedience in the army being spoilt.
-Rather, that woman should try to reform her husband's faults as far as she can, so she may save her eternal companion.
+Now, the most important point in family life is this: if a woman sees immorality and disloyalty in her husband and out of spite towards her husband, she spoils her loyalty and trustworthiness, which are the duties of a woman in the family, the factory of that family life will be upside-down like the obedience in the army being spoilt.
+Rather, that woman should try to reform her husband's faults as far as she can, so that she can save her eternal companion.
 Otherwise, if she tries to show herself to others by immodest dressing and tries to make herself loved by others, she loses in every aspect.
-For one who abandons true loyalty pays the penalty in this world too.
-Because her fitrah fears and feels ashamed from the looks of non-mahrams and withdraws.
+For, one who abandons true loyalty pays the penalty in this world too.
+Because her fitrah fears and feels ashamed of the looks of non-mahrams and withdraws.
 She detests the looks of eighteen out of twenty non-mahram men.
 As for men, they detest only one out of a hundred non-mahram women and feel ashamed to look.
-As the woman suffers torment in that aspect, she also undergoes the accusation of disloyalty, together with her weakness, she cannot protect her rights.
+As the woman suffers torment in that aspect, she also undergoes the accusation of disloyalty; together with her weakness, she cannot protect her rights.

-Because, if a man enters dissipation for eight minutes' pleasure, he will only lose as much as eight dollars.
-But as the penalty of the pleasure in the dissipation of eight minutes, the woman, since she bears a heavy load for eight months and then suffers the hardship of the tarbiyyah of that unprotected child for eight years, in this world too, she cannot reach men in dissipation and receives a hundred times greater penalty.
+Because, if a man enters dissipation for eight minutes of pleasure, he will only lose as much as eight dollars.
+But as the punishment for the pleasure in the dissipation of eight minutes, in this world, too, the woman bears a heavy load for eight months and then suffers the hardship of the tarbiyyah of that unprotected child for eight years, therefore, she cannot reach men in dissipation; she suffers a hundred times greater punishment.

-Many events of this sort show that just as blessed women are the source of elevated morals by fitrah, so too they do not have the capacity for worldly pleasure in fisq and dissipation.
-That is to say, they are a kind of blessed creature created especially to have a happy family life within the sphere of Islamic tarbiyyah.
-Death to those committees who corrupts these blessed ones!
+Many events of this sort show that just as blessed women are the source of elevated morals by fitrah, so too, they do not have the capacity for worldly pleasure within fisq and dissipation.
+That is to say, they are a kind of blessed creatures, specially created to have a happy family life within the sphere of Islamic tarbiyyah.
+Death to those committees who corrupt these blessed ones!
 And may Allah protect my sisters from the sharr of such dissolute, amen!

 THIRD SUBTLE POINT:

-My ‘Azîz sisters, certainly know that Risale-i Nur has proved with hundreds of powerful proofs and events that in the pleasures and enjoyments outside of the sphere of the Sharî’ah, there are pains and troubles ten times greater.
-You may find further details in the Risale-i Nur.
+My ‘azîz sisters, certainly know that Risale-i Nur has proved with hundreds of powerful evidences and events that in the pleasures and enjoyments outside the sphere permitted by the Sharî’ah, there are pains and troubles ten times greater.
+You can find further details in the Risale-i Nur.

-Now, in my place, may The Risale On Tasattur, and A Guide For Youth and The Short Words give a lesson to my blessed and innocent sisters like you and youngsters amongst you who are like my children.
-I have heard that you want me to give a lesson to you in the mosque.
+Now, in place of me, may The Risale On Tasattur, A Guide For Youth and The Short Words give a lesson to my blessed and innocent sisters like you and the minors amongst you who are like my children.
+I have heard that you want me to give a lesson to you in the masjid.
 But together with my wretched condition, my illness and many other reasons do not permit it.

-I have decided to include all my sisters who read and accept this lesson, which I have written for you, in all ma’nawî gains of mine and my du'âs like all the students of the Nur.
-If in my place you obtain and read the Risale-i Nur in part, or listen to it, then as a requirement of our rule you will also be a partaker of the ma’nawî gains and du'âs of all the Nur students, your brothers.
+I have decided to include all my sisters who read and accept this lesson of mine, which I have written for you, in all my ma’nawî gains and du'âs like all the students of the Nur.
+If in place of me, you obtain and read the Risale-i Nur in part, or listen to it, then as a requirement of our rule, you will also be a partaker of the ma’nawî gains and du'âs of all the Nur students, your brothers.